falkr/ttm4175/pages/security-3-2020.md

 For example, if "car" was in the dictionary, then the above rule would make John the Ripper also try the word *raC*; that is by checking first if the word's length is less than 5, then capitalizing it to get *Car*, and finally reversing it to get the result *raC*.

 + Your task now is to create a rule that applies to all words that are longer than 1 and less than 7, and replaces all appearances of lowercase "L" with the number "1".
 For example, if the word "hello" was in the dictionary, then "he11o" would also be added.
+Use the command "s" to substitute a letter by another (example *so0* substitutes letter "o" with the number 0).

 <button class="w3collapsible">Hint</button>
 <div class="w3content">
-use the command "s" to substitute a letter by another. example *sl1* substitutes letter "l" with the number 1

-The rule that want to define will look like this: >1 <7 sl1 Q
+The rule that you want to define will be: >1 <7 sl1 Q
 </div>

 Take a look at the [John the Ripper web page](http://www.openwall.com/john/doc/RULES.shtml).
 The description of every possible transformation rule is provided.